 DI: What are your future plans?
 What is next for you?

-YD : This fall, we will open the first store of our brand Qzens in Ankara.
-This space will be the showcase for all our products, and it will also include an experience center.
-After the opening, our products will be available at points of sale in different countries.
-This will allow my designs to reach more people, which is one of the things that excites me the most right now.
+YD : This summer, we opened the first store of our brand QZENS in Ankara.
+This space now serves as the main showcase for all our products and also includes an experience center.
+Following the opening, our next step is to make our products available at selected points of sale in different countries.
+The idea of my designs reaching more people across the world is one of the things that excites me the most right now.

 DI: Do you work as a team, or do you develop your designs yourself?

 YD : I believe in co-design.
 Another person may see a detail that you take a close look at but cannot solve.
 I believe there is no improvement without criticism.
-I care a lot about the opinions of my partner and team at QZENS Furniture & Design which I am the co-founder.
+I care a lot about the opinions of my partner and team at QZENS Furniture, Art & Design which I am the co-founder and Head of Design.
 We work as a team in many projects.

 DI: How can people contact you?